Gayatri018/End-to-End-Azure-Medallion-Architecture-with-Automated-BI-Reporting/README.md

 ---

-This project showcases an extensive cross-functional skillset tailored to meet the demands of both **Data Engineering** and **Data Analytics**:
+This project showcases an extensive cross-functional skillset tailored to meet the demands of both **Data Engineering** and **Data Analytics**

 ---